 - Amazon Detective’s prebuilt data aggregations, summaries, and context help you to quickly analyze and determine the nature and extent of possible security issues.

 - Investigation – The process of performing triage on suspicious or interesting activity, determining the scope, getting to its underlying source or cause, and then determining how to proceed.

 - Behavior graph – A linked set of data generated from incoming source data that is associated with one or more AWS accounts.
 Each behavior graph uses the same structure of findings, entities, and relationships.

-- Member account – An AWS account that a master account invited to contribute data to a behavior graph.
+- Member account – An AWS account that a management account invited to contribute data to a behavior graph.
 Member accounts can respond to the behavior graph invitation and remove their account from the behavior graph.
 They have no other access to the behavior graph.

 - Finding – A security issue detected by Amazon GuardDuty.

 - Entity – An item extracted from the incoming data.
 Each entity has a type, which identifies the type of object it represents.
 Examples include IP addresses, Amazon EC2 instances, and AWS users.